cloudberrydb/cloudberrydb/README.md

 ### Common Issues

-Note that because Red Hat-based systems do not normally look for shared libraries in `/usr/local/lib`, it is suggested to add `/usr/local/lib` to the /etc/ld.so.conf if developing on one of these Linux distributions.
+Note that because Red Hat-based systems do not normally look for shared libraries in `/usr/local/lib`, it is suggested to add `/usr/local/lib` to the /etc/ld.so.conf and run `ldconfig` to rebuild the shared library cache if developing on one of these Linux distributions.

 ## Cleanup